ramoshe/proj6-staticNodeExpress/README.md

 # FSJS Project 6: Static Node.js and Express Site

 My sixth project for the Full Stack JavaScript Techdegree program at Treehouse.
-A portfolio website built using Node.js and Express showcasing my first 5 Treehouse projects.
+A portfolio website built using Node.js and Express.
+This showcases my first 5 Treehouse projects.

 ## How To Use
  - You can view a live version of this project here: https://g.ramoshe.com/thp6-staticNodeExpress/